Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 Treasury gets its funds through inefficiencies in the inflation curve, slashing, and by taking 80% transaction fees.

-Treasury will automatically burn a 1% of its funds every spending period (24 hours), placing pressure on spending the tokens.
+Treasury will automatically burn a 1% of its funds every spending period (24 days), placing pressure on spending the tokens.

 ---